Horner admits Red Bull have ‘a lot of work to do’ ahead of 2026

 There have been rumours that Red Bull are a little behind in their development of the 2026 power unit, but Horner believes that the two companies are working well together.

-“The last 12 months have been incredibly exciting because we’ve been introducing the various departments within Red Bull powertrains, and within Ford," he said at Ford's season launch event.
-"The exchange of ideas and technology has been fantastic on what is a brand new set of regulations for 2026.
+“The last 12 months have been incredibly exciting because we’ve been introducing the various departments within Red Bull powertrains, and within Ford," he said at Ford's season launch event. and the exchange of ideas and technology has been fantastic on what is a brand new set of regulations for 2026.

 “From the executive level right through to our engineers, everyone at Ford is committed to helping this team succeed.
 Myself and our drivers have had so much fun driving all the awesome Ford vehicles.